EnvGen/POGENOM/README.md

 Sjöqvist, Delgado Zambrano, Alneberg, Andersson AF (2020) POGENOM: population genomics from metagenomes https://github.com/EnvGen/POGENOM.

-If you use the Input_POGENOM pipeline, please make sure to cite the software it depends on listed in its documentation.
+If you use the Input_POGENOM pipeline, please make sure to cite the software it depends on listed in the documentation.